b0o/swaynagmode/README.md

 To customise a nag, use these additional options:

   short      long           description
-  -M <mode>  --mode         name of sway mode to trigger on init (default: Nag) -D <mode>  --mode-default name of sway mode to trigger on exit (default: Default)
+  -M <mode>  --mode         name of sway mode to trigger on init (default: nag) -D <mode>  --mode-default name of sway mode to trigger on exit (default: default)
              --no-mode      disable triggering of sway modes -i <index> --initial      index of the initially selected button (default: 0) -K         --no-kill      don't add a kill command to the button actions